-- 1. Choose a major professor and establish a three-member graduate thesis committee by the end of the second semester in residency; - 2.
-Develop a program of study in consultation with a major professor and thesis committee by the end of the second semester of residency.
-Graduate students cannot accumulate more than two Cs; - 3.
-Submit a research prospectus approved by the graduate thesis committee by the end of the third semester in residency; - 4.
-Pass an oral or written comprehensive examination or both by the end of the third semester in residency (administered by the thesis committee); and - 5.
+- Choose a major professor and establish a three-member graduate thesis committee by the end of the second semester in residency; - Develop a program of study in consultation with a major professor and thesis committee by the end of the second semester of residency.
+Graduate students cannot accumulate more than two Cs; - Submit a research prospectus approved by the graduate thesis committee by the end of the third semester in residency; - Pass an oral or written comprehensive examination or both by the end of the third semester in residency (administered by the thesis committee); and - 5.
 Present an acceptable copy of the thesis to the graduate thesis committee at least 10 days prior to a public defense of the thesis at a publicly announced meeting.
-(See Thesis Timetable in front section of this Bulletin.) - Continuous enrollment
+(See Thesis Timetable in front section of this Bulletin.)
+A 3.0 GPA is required to graduate. - 6.
+Continuous enrollment